nbuenger/ioBroker.govee/README.md

  - You will receice your API Key to your Govee registered email address

 3. Paste your API Key in the Govee Adapter configuration.
+4. Set up the refresh time value (min: 5 seconds).

-4. All your by the Govee API supportet Lights will be automatically added to your ioBroker objects.
+5. All your by the Govee API supportet Lights will be automatically added to your ioBroker objects.
-5. States for your objects will added automatically.
+6. States for your objects will added automatically.

 ### ioBroker States ####